 While we can applaud the SEC for pursuing fraud, fraudsters who have already been convicted of criminal fraud should not be given a second chance.
 The SEC’s recourse is civil.
 And the forfeiture and fines ordered as a result of their action are certainly welcome.
 Those fines, unfortunately, are not a strong enough incentive to change the behavior of hard core fraudsters.

-Mahany & Ertl is an asset recovery and fraud recovery law firm concentrating in a wide array of fraud, tax and professional malpractice issues.
-We help individuals and businesses who are victims of fraud including mortgage frauds and securities fraud.
-We also help collect court judgments where the assets are hidden or protected by phony trusts or corporations.
+Mahany Law is a national, boutique law firm concentrating in a wide array of fraud and professional malpractice issues.
+We help individuals and businesses who are victims of fraud including securities and offering frauds.
+Visit our fraud recovery page for more information.